MattGoldwater/no-package-manager-backend-test/README.md

 I also considered installing packages globally to save disk space by only installing each package version once.
 I couldn't think of a simple way to do this without creating a single node_modules structure for all of my projects.
 That would mean I'd alter multiple projects at once when changing my node_modules structure.

+Later on, as I learned about [pnpm](https://pnpm.js.org/) and [yarn pnp](https://yarnpkg.com/lang/en/docs/pnp/) it turns out modern package managers have figured out better methods to make a dependency graph that allows you to reduce installation times and save hard drive space.
+They're covered in [my blog post](https://medium.com/@MattGoldwater/the-evolution-of-javascript-package-managers-f9797be7cf0e).

-At this point, I didn't want to take the time to install body-parser, any other dependencies needed to serve the index.html file and figure out my directory structure.
-I'm convinced that it takes too much time to manage packages yourself on the back-end!
-Plus there are [many other benefits of package managers](https://softwareengineering.stackexchange.com/questions/372444/why-prefer-a-package-manager-over-a-library-folder).
+At this point, I didn't want to take the time to install body-parser, any other dependencies needed to serve the index.html file or figure out my dependency tree.
+I'm convinced that its worthwhile to use a package manager on the back-end!
+Plus, [package managers have many other benefits](https://softwareengineering.stackexchange.com/questions/372444/why-prefer-a-package-manager-over-a-library-folder).

 I also tried [creating a react project without using a package manager for front-end packages](https://github.com/MattGoldwater/no-package-manager-frontend-test).
 Feel free to check it out!